jeremievalili/quote-generator/README.md

 # quote-generator

+Update 2021: MyQuotes
+Change the design and create a logo for the web app

 A Javascript application to generate somes beautiful quotes ^-^ with the API of https://forismatic.com/en/

 Sometimes the loading can take time.
 Please be patient until the quote appear.